 How we can help you save water!

-It’s been great to have such amazing weather lately but the flip side to that is Auckland is currently experiencing a water crisis.
-Apparently we’re breaking records when it comes to the amount of water we’re consuming.
+Auckland is currently experiencing a water crisis.
+Apparently we’re breaking records when it comes to the amount of water we’re consuming and the dams are dry.
 Watercare has asked people to have shorter showers.
 To avoid things getting worse and restrictions coming into play, here’s a list of things you can do to help minimise the amount of water you’re using.

 Tips on saving water, we can help with:

 Noticed water dripping down at the back of your toilet?

 You may have a leak.
 You can test for this by placing a sheet of toilet paper at the back of the toilet, under the rim 30 minutes after the last flush.
 If you notice there is water on the paper you may have a leaking cistern.
 An alternative method is dropping a little food colouring in the cistern, wait 15 minutes and see if the colour shows in the toilet bowl.
 Fixing or replacing a leaking toilet saves water instantly and money too over time!

 Savings: up to 9,000 litres per year (Source: https://www.watercorporation.com.au/save-water/water-saving-tips)